 They had us over to dinner a few days after we moved in, and after dinner Tony served dessert drinks from his well stocked liquor cabinet.
 With my dad's approval, I got to sip a tiny liqueur glass of Cherry Heering.
 Brilliant marketing: make it taste like candy.
 Start them young and train them up right.
 Soon after that Tony and I established a ritual whereby I would come over on a regular basis to sample his extensive alcoholic candy collection, which included not only liqueurs but real candy: liqueur-filled chocolates.
 I was loving it.
 I suppose the rationalization was to teach me to be a responsible drinker.
 After all, everyone's bound to be some kind of drinker, right?
 And if not there, I would have gotten it elsewhere; god knows alcohol was easy to come by.
 The drinking age was tall enough to see over the bar.
 Parents would send kids to fetch another round; nobody was watching to see if there were actually parents there.
 Pot was easy too, though I didn't know it at first.
 I needed my first close friend's help for that.

 Ridgeways.
 My folks wanted to live out in the country.
 Margaret Close was just a place to stay while they looked around.
 At the end of 1965 we moved to Ridgeways, which at that time was way out of Nairobi.
 It was wide open countryside, just a few wind-sculpted thorn trees for shade.
 But southwest of us a coffee plantation began.
 I did my first running out in Ridgeways.
 Something about the countryside seemed to invite it.
 At that point I didn't even know about Kenyan runners.
 I loved running in the coffee.
 The rows of coffee trees were widely spaced and frequently disked to keep down the weeds: a giant maze, the perfect place to run wild, except for the cobra.
-If you zoom in, our house (long gone) was very close to what's now labeled Muthaiga North Springs Estate, (Dream House).
+If you zoom in, our house (long gone) was very close to what's now labeled Muthaiga North Balozi Estate.
+None of the housing development you see on the map existed back then.

 Cobra.
 One day I was running in the coffee when suddenly a cobra reared up way too fucking close in front of me, letting out one hellacious hiss.
 It was a world-stopper.
 I froze, heart pounding, swamped with adrenaline, then very slowly started backing away.
 The cobra stayed where it was, thank god, just weaving a bit in the air.
 Once I felt safely out of striking range, I ran like a scared puppy.
 That was my only spontaneous meditation in Kenya.
 The rusty tricycle was about some other kid and the inevitability of death.
 That cobra was all about my death.